annarose13/Functional_Modelling_of_Melatonin_Action_in_the_Placenta/README.md

     process and analyse the third trimester single-cell RNA sequencing data.

--   `hypergraphs/` - This directory contains an example script of how each hypergraph was created.
+-   `hypergraphs/` - This directory contains the scripts that were used to generate the control genes for hypergraph analysis, conduct the hypergraph analysis, calculate the Z-scores, and perform correspondence analysis.
+There is also a .csv that gives the list of melatonin related genes that were generated form cytoscape and the human orthologs of the DEGs identified from the porcine study.

--   `README.md` - This file.
+-   `README.md`

--   `.gitignore` - git exclusions
+-   `.gitignore`

 <br>